 Your doctor will ask you about your medical history and will also perform a physical exam to determine if ORBERA is right for you.
 At the time of your procedure, the doctor may identify internal issues that prevent you from receiving ORBERA.
 For example, stomach ulcers or inflammation in the stomach may impact device placement.

-You must not receive ORBERA if: you currently have another intragastric balloon implanted; you have had prior surgery involving your food pipe, stomach and/or small intestine or bariatric surgery; you know or suspect you may have an allergic reaction to the materials of ORBERA; you have poor general health or history and/or symptoms of several kidney, liver, heart and/or lung diseases; you have a serious or uncontrolled psychiatric illness or disorder; you have alcoholism or drug addiction; you are unable or unwilling to take prescribed medicine to lower stomach acid for the duration of the device implant; you are unwilling to participate in an established medically supervised diet and behavior modification program, with routine medical follow-up; you take aspirin, anti-inflammatory agents, blood thinners, or other medicines that irritate the stomach that a doctor does not regularly follow up on.; or you are pregnant or breast-feeding.
+You must not receive ORBERA if: you currently have another intragastric balloon implanted; you have had prior surgery involving your food pipe, stomach and/or small intestine or bariatric surgery; you know or suspect you may have an allergic reaction to the materials of ORBERA; you have poor general health or history and/or symptoms of several kidney, liver, heart and/or lung diseases; you have a serious or uncontrolled psychiatric illness or disorder; you have alcoholism or drug addiction; you are unable or unwilling to take prescribed medicine to lower stomach acid for the duration of the device implant; y are unwilling to participate in an established medically supervised diet and behavior modification program, with routine medical follow-up; you take aspirin, anti-inflammatory agents, blood thinners, or other medicines that irritate the stomach that a doctor does not regularly follow up on.; or you are pregnant or breast-feeding.

 Do not use ORBERA for more than six months.
 Prolonged placement may increase the risk of ORBERA deflating.
 A deflated ORBERA can cause blockage in the stomach or intestines, requiring surgery.